BrajanHalili/SIPRI/README.md

 * What is SIPRI?
   * SIPRI is an independent international institute dedicated to research into conflict, armaments, arms control and disarmament.
 Established in 1966, SIPRI provides data, analysis and recommendations, based on open sources, to policymakers, researchers, media and the interested public.
 Based in Stockholm, SIPRI is regularly ranked among the most respected think tanks worldwide.
 * What was the inspiration for the project?
   * The SIPRI Arms Trade Website idea was inspired after trying to check certain data in the [SIPRI Arms Trade Registers](https://armstransfers.sipri.org/ArmsTransfer/TransferRegister) website.
 There is an option to download data as csv, which is not very useful without parsing it, and also an option to view on screen.
-However, this option is unsorted and not very useful to check certain armament categories or sort by order year.
+However, this option is unsorted and not very useful to check certain armament categories or any advanced sort.
   * Here is a view of that screen:
 <img src='./Frontend/Gifs and photos/SIPRI Website Screenshot.png' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 * .env file
-  * Enter your data for the PostgreSQL in the .env file.
+  * Enter the following data for the PostgreSQL in a .env file:
+    * user = ""
+    * password = ""
+    * host = ""
+    * dialect = ""
+    * port =
+    * database = ""

 * CSV Files
   * If you don't have Arms_Registers database, then the script will create it.